johncoxon/tsyganenko/README.md

 The tests are run against the `csv` files in the repository which were created on an Apple Silicon (M1) Mac.
 Compiling the package on other machines leads to disparities which reflect the change in underlying architecture rather than reflecting changes in code.
-As such, by default, `tests.py` is quite permissive; it will test to within 5% accuracy.
+As such, by default, `tests.py` is extremely permissive; it will test to a relative accuracy of 0.5 or an absolute accuracy of 10.0.
 If you want to run tests with the `pytest` defaults, run `pytest tests/test_exact.py`, and expect a large number of tests to fail.

 ## Usage